Matthew Urwin: Chorley

 Unable to break into the Fleetwood Town first team, making nine appearances on the bench towards the end of the 2016–17 season, Urwin was loaned to National League North side Chorley in August 2017.
 Following Chorley's 4–3 win against Boston United in the fourth qualifying round of the 2017–18 FA Cup, the club were drawn against Fleetwood Town in the first round proper.
 Urwin, alongside fellow loanee Nick Haughton, were unable to play against their parent club, with Chorley issuing a mock-plea for players to join the club at short notice to replace the pair.

 Having been named Chorley's young player of the year, he returned to Fleetwood Town, where he was tipped to potentially challenge for the first-choice goalkeeper role.
 However, he returned to Chorley on another year-long loan in August 2018.
 In Chorley's FA Cup first round game against Doncaster Rovers, Urwin helped his side to an unexpected 2–2 draw, forcing a replay, and earned praise from Doncaster Rovers manager Grant McCann, who stated "I thought the keeper was outstanding for Chorley.
 I'm going to find out what his contract details are because he was outstanding."

 In January 2019, having impressed while on loan, Urwin joined Chorley on a permanent basis, having mutually agreed to the termination of his contract with Fleetwood Town.
 Having established himself as Chorley's first-choice goalkeeper, Urwin was involved in the club's 2020–21 FA Cup run, where he helped his side to famous wins over League One sides Wigan Athletic and Peterborough United, before taking advantage of Championship side Derby County's COVID-19-hit squad to win 2–0 in the third round.
 However, he could not help his side past Premier League opposition Wolverhampton Wanderers, who ran out 1–0 victors courtesy of a goal from Vitinha in the fourth round tie.
 Urwin signed a contract extension with the club in May 2021.

+In April 2026, Urwin announced he would be leaving Chorley at the end of the season to take up a full time coaching position at Blackburn.
+Across nine seasons, Urwin made 384 appearances for the Magpies and captained the side for the final three seasons of his Chorley career.

 Coaching career

 While playing, Urwin took up a position in Blackpool's academy as a goalkeeping coach.
+In April 2026, he moved to Blackburn Rovers to take up the position as Senior Academy Goalkeeping Coach.

+He rejoined Chorley as a goalkeeping coach on August 13 2026.

+When he joined Spennymoor Town as a player, the club said that his job situation had changed.
+He joined the club on 7 September 2026.